 - Outdoor recreation facilities, such as mini golf, motorsports venues, rock climbing, disc golf, horse riding, tennis, archery or shooting and other similar facilities that conduct operations outdoors are open at 50% capacity

 - Masks are mandatory in all public spaces in Pennsylvania.
-Athletes are not required to wear face coverings while actively engaged in workouts and competition that prevent the wearing of face coverings, but must wear face coverings when on the sidelines, in the dugout, or waiting to play.
+Athletes are not required to wear face coverings while actively engaged in workouts and competition that prevent the wearing of face coverings, but must wear face coverings when on the sidelines, in the dugout, or any time six feet of social distancing is not possible.
+Coaches and spectators must wear face coverings unless they are outdoors and can consistently maintain social distancing of at least six feet.

 Complete guidance for the return of sports in Pennsylvania can be found here.